chase-moskal/renraku/README.md

   })
   ```
 - of course, this general decoupling pattern offers flexibility, testability, mockability, and portability, and is wise for most any system
-- and renraku's philosophy relies on it. we use renraku to bridge the gap between backend and frontend systems like these
+- and renraku's philosophy relies on it. next we'll use renraku to bridge the gap between backend and frontend systems like these

-### ⛩️ lesson three: api clients should be shapeshifters
+### ⛩️ RENRAKU LESSON THREE — *api clients should be shapeshifters*

 - on the ***serverside,*** we use renraku `apiServer` to create a node server and expose topic implementations.
   security rules like cors can be set for each topic